replicatedhq/kubeflare/README.md

 This project was created at [Replicated](https://www.replicated.com) to manage Cloudflare settings using our GitOps workflow.
 We wanted a way for a devleoper to commit their DNS records and other Cloudflare settings to be reviewed and deployed with their code, as a single deployment.
 This tightly couples the infrastructure changes with the application changes, and makes deploying new services easier and more transparant.

+## Installation

+Full instruction and all installation methods are listed in the [documentation](https://kubeflare.com).

 ## Examples

 Below is an example of a Kubernetes manifest that we deploy for a domain (with some information redacted):